-^{} Students must have a total of 24 hours of diagnostics as part of their 375 clock hours.
+Students must have a total of 24 hours of diagnostics as part of their 375 clock hours.
+Students must have clock hours in every area (diagnostic and treatment) in order to graduate.

 Required Hours for Graduation

 In order to graduate, students are required to meet the minimum 375 clock hours (plus 25 guided observation hours) with hours distributed across all the Big Nine areas and across the lifespan.
 Additionally, students must demonstrate they have met the ASHA competencies and obtain a grade of Satisfactory ("S"), B- or better, as applicable, in all their clinical practicum and external rotation courses.